Skip to main content

 About Chaimen Hui (Pudong)

-Chaimen Hui (Pudong) is a Shanghai restaurant with a verified Sichuan focus, a ¥¥¥ price tier, a smart casual dress code, Michelin Plate recognition in 2025.
-That is the reliable read: choose it when the table wants Sichuan cooking in Shanghai in a setting positioned above a casual quick meal, without relying on unverified claims about a chef counter, tasting menu, bar program, signatures, or exact location details.
+Chaimen Hui (Pudong) is a Shanghai restaurant with a Sichuan focus, a ¥¥¥ price tier, a smart casual dress code, Michelin Plate recognition in 2025.
+It is a good choice when the table wants Sichuan cooking in Shanghai in a setting positioned above a casual quick meal.

 A Shanghai Sichuan choice with Michelin Plate recognition

-Chaimen Hui (Pudong) is best framed around the facts that are confirmed: Sichuan cuisine, ¥¥¥ pricing, smart casual dress, a Michelin Plate in 2025.
+Chaimen Hui (Pudong) is best framed around the confirmed facts: Sichuan cuisine, ¥¥¥ pricing, smart casual dress, a Michelin Plate in 2025.
 Those details point to a restaurant for diners who want a more considered Sichuan meal in Shanghai, while still leaving room to verify the practical details that are not part of the available profile.

-There is no verified lunch, brunch, bar, tasting-menu, takeout, delivery, or dietary-accommodation information in the provided profile.
+Lunch, brunch, bar, tasting-menu, takeout, delivery, dietary-accommodation information are not included in the profile.
 If any of those details would affect the decision, check the restaurant's current channels before booking.

 Where it sits for Shanghai diners

 Yu Zhi Lan and Yu Chuan can be useful broader dining references, but they should not be treated as same-night substitutes without checking their current locations, formats, availability.
-For a Shanghai Sichuan booking with the facts available here, Chaimen Hui (Pudong) is the restaurant this page can assess directly.
+For a Shanghai Sichuan booking, Chaimen Hui (Pudong) is the restaurant this page can assess directly.

 For diners not set on Sichuan, Tea Culture (East Beijing Road) and The Meat are alternative comparison points to research separately.
 Choose Chaimen Hui (Pudong) when the confirmed priority is Sichuan cuisine in Shanghai at a ¥¥¥ level.